Mapping of the Colombian musical diversity

 In the Pacific region, the land of African slaves during the colonial era, the very specific art of currulao has developed.
 This dance is the most representative of this part of the country, stemming from African culture and rhythms, and whose name refers to the cununao, a drum that plays an important role in the region's folklore.
 Full of percussion, the currulao is a courtship dance, naturally performed by couples and exacerbating feelings of love.
 Performed with the same instruments as the currulao, the bunde (or bunde chocoano) differs from the former in its choreography.
 Although a funerary rite, its dance is intended to be joyful.
 Another local dance, the chirimia , is a popular, festive brass band featuring the instrument of the same name (a type of oboe) which arrived with the Spanish military at the time of the Conquista.
 The region is also famous for its use of the marimba.
 A celebration of life, a form of saint worship or a farewell to the deceased, "marimba music, traditional songs and dances, integral musical expressions of the fabric of the Afro-descendant community in the Colombian South Pacific region " have been on Unesco's list of Oral and Intangible Heritage of Humanity since 2010.
 The Festival de música del Pacífico Petronio Álvarez in Cali, held every August, features the best artists in the genre, including Grupo Gualajo, Grupo Bahía, Saboreo, Rumba Chonta, Socavón, Herencia de Tirimbiqui and Nidia Góngora, among others.

 Let's move on to the Andean region.
 Here too, of course, many traditional aesthetics flourish.
 Music here is often of peasant origin and steeped in Andean rhythms.
 In particular, the guabina, very popular in the rural world, is danced in pairs and varies from community to community (sometimes with hands clasped or with a walking stick).
 A faster version of the guabina called torbellino is also very popular in the region.
 Meaning " whirlwind ", it can be performed in a group and contains many complex choreographic games.
 The pasillo is also danced here, an adaptation of the Austrian waltz that is full of joy, faster and sometimes even dizzying.
 This much-loved dance is celebrated every year in Aguadas at the Festival Nacional del Pasillo.
 Note that the pasillo is the national music of neighboring Ecuador, where the genre, more than a dance, has become a very melancholy and popular variety.
-"Popular" is an adjective that can also be used to describe bambuco, the region's most characteristic genre and one of the country's best-known and oldest traditional musics.
-Originating in Quechua and incorporating European contributions, bambuco is a highly rhythmic dance, in which the dancer generally takes one step in front of the other, then, on tiptoe, glides backwards with a small jump.
+"Popular" is an adjective that could also qualify bambuco, the region's most characteristic genre and one of the country's best-known and oldest traditional musics.
+Originating in Quechua and incorporating European influences, bambuco is a highly rhythmic dance, in which the dancer generally takes one step in front of the other, then, on tiptoe, glides backwards with a small jump.
 The genre is performed on the tiple, a twelve-string guitar widely regarded as the national instrument.
 The genre is so important that it has its own dedicated event, the Festival folclórico y Reinado nacional del Bambuco in Neiva, with parades and bambuco demonstrations.

 ThePlains and Orinoco region is home to joropo, the characteristic music of the llaneros, the inhabitants of the llanos (the eastern Great Plains).
 Highly festive, joropo is descended from the Spanish fandango - of which it is a more straightforward heir - to which it has incorporated African elements.
 It is played with the cuatro, a harp and capachos , small maracas.
 It sometimes takes the form of sung duels, the contrapunteos.
 Also popular here, the galerón and paseo are variations on the joropo , which are listened to during farm work and danced to during festivals.
 Every year, for five days at the end of June, this traditional music of the Llanos is celebrated in Villavicencio at the Torneo Internacional del Joropo and at the Casa Del Joropo.